 In Darkness Movie Deep Dive and Explanation

 The movie kicks off with Sofia – a blind woman that works as an accomplished movie soundtrack pianist (which makes for a fascinating score by the way.
 The music was created by Niall Byrne, who, I would guess, is the brother of Anthony Byrne?
-And Anthony is the director, and co-writer of the screenplay.) who happens to “witness” a suicide.
-Her upstairs neighbor in her apartment complex leaps to her death.
+And Anthony is the director, and co-writer of the screenplay.).
+Sofia happens to “witness” a suicide.
+Veronique, her apartment complex leaps to her death.
 It’s an assumed suicide at this point.
 And when the police come to interview her, Sofia is less than forthcoming.
 Which, tips the audience immediately that something here is afoot.
 Not everything is as it would seem.

 But then, it is discovered that the woman that died?
 She was the daughter of a horrible individual named Radic.
 Radic, it is believed, has committed unspeakable atrocities in the Bosnian war.
-(Which, as an aside, is the second movie I’ve discussed in as many weeks where the Bosnian war played a significant part of the backstory for the movie.
-The Maus being the other.)
+(Which, as an aside, is the second movie I’ve discussed in as many weeks where the Bosnian war played a significant part of the back story for a movie, The Maus being the other.)

 Well, the movie then flashes backwards to one of Veronique and Sofia’s interaction in their apartment complex.
 Sofia and Veronique discuss Veronique’s perfume.
 During which Veronique slips Sofia a thumb drive of Radic’s money details and business transactions.
 And tells her that the perfume is Liquid Gold.
 (Which, is learned later, is the password for the thumb drive.)
 But really?
 This thumb drive is the weakest aspect of the entire movie.
 It’s the definition of a McGuffin.
 And if you are unclear on what a McGuffin is, basically it’s just a mysterious device solely meant to drive the plot forward.
 That and nothing else.